gidjituser/pi2c-serial/README.md

     - [Installing and Running](#installing-and-running)
   - [Setup](#setup)

-This is a complimentary repo providing the ability for serial over TCP or Websockets for the Raspberry PI.
+This application provides the ability for serial over TCP or Websockets on a Raspberry PI.
 Basically makes the PI act as a serial over network adapter.
 Note - CTS and RTS are not supported

 This repo is complimentary to the PI2c repo allowing you to control the i2c, spi, pwm, and gpio